A food chain is a sequence that shows the feeding relationships of organisms in an ecosystem, so it shows what eats what.

 Grass → Grasshopper → Bird → Snake

-We have grass which gets eaten by a grasshopper, which gets eaten by a bird, which gets eaten by a snake.
+We have grass which gets eaten by a grasshopper, which is eaten by a bird, which is then eaten by a snake.

 The organism at the beginning of the food chain is called the producer.
 These organisms produce their own food, through photosynthesis.
 Green plants are the most common producers, but some bacteria and algae can also act as producers.
 Every other organism in the food chain is called a consumer.

-Secondary and tertiary consumers are often carnivores, which only eat other animals.
-However, they can also be omnivores.
+While secondary and tertiary consumers are often carnivores, eating only other animals, they can also be omnivores.

 At each step of the food chain, energy is lost in different ways.